 Because if a flight school has only two airplanes and has 20 students, then it is inevitable that you will not fly often.

-In case one aircraft is grounded for some reason, all these 20 students will be waiting to fly in the same aircraft.
+In case one aircraft is grounded for some reason, all these 20 students will be waiting to fly in the same airplane.

-Even with two aircraft, it is quite difficult for flight schools to accommodate twenty students and complete their flight training courses on time.
+Even with two aircraft, it is challenging for flight schools to accommodate twenty students and complete their flight training courses on time.

-Usually, one aircraft for 5 students is a good ratio.
+Usually, one aircraft for five students is a good ratio.

 However, this is not a common practice for flight schools.
 Hence I always say it is quite impossible to complete your flight training course in time.

-No matter how much a flight school promises that you will be able to complete your flight training within this period of time, that is not the case always.
+No matter how much a flight school promises that you will be able to complete your flight training within a specified period, that is not always the case.

 The reason for that is not always aircraft to pilot ratio, other factors like weather as well cause your flight training to delay.